mrjuda/setup-env/README.md

   ```
 Make sure you copy/paste the content of [.eslintrc.json](https://raw.githubusercontent.com/microverseinc/linters-config/master/html-css-js/.eslintrc.json) to that file.

-3. Run the following command on the root directory of your project to fix linter errors:
+3. Run the following command on the root directory of your project to fix your JS files' linter errors:
   ```
   npx eslint .
   ```